Ilfov County: Administrative divisions

+people in 2022, according to the Romanian population census.

 Buftea is associated with the cinema of Romania; as the film studios MediaPro Pictures are located in Buftea.

-Otopeni was transformed into a town under the communist regime, as part of Nicolae Ceaușescu's systematization policy, with semidetached houses being replaced by four-storey blocks of flats.
+Otopeni was transformed into a town under the communist regime, as part of Nicolae Ceaușescu's systematisation policy, with semidetached houses being replaced by four-storey blocks of flats.

-Before 1972, Ilfov County used to be one of the largest counties of Romania, but parts of it were added to neighbouring counties and nowadays it is the smallest (excluding the city of Bucharest, which has a special status).
+Before 1972, Ilfov County used to be one of the largest counties of Romania, but parts of it were added to neighbouring counties and nowadays it is the smallest (excluding the city of Bucharest, which has special status).
 Between 1981 and 1997, it was called "Sectorul Agricol Ilfov" and it was not a separate county, but subordinate to the capital.